Atlanta Orthopedic Surgeon James Chappuis, M.D.

-Dr. Chappuis is certified by the American Board of Orthopaedic Surgeons and the American Board of Spine Surgery.
-He is a clinical instructor with Georgia Regents University (formerly the Medical College of Georgia) in Augusta, Georgia, and has staff privileges with the Emory University Hospital Midtown.
-Dr. Chappuis has served numerous hospitals in the role of secretary of the medical staff, chief of surgery, chairman-elect department of surgery, editorial board Medical Association of Atlanta, chief of orthopaedic surgery and head of orthopaedic department.
-He is licensed to practice medicine in the states of Georgia, Florida and Tennessee.
+Dr. Chappuis is certified by the American Board of Orthopedic Surgeons and the American Board of Spine Surgery.
+He is a clinical instructor with Georgia Regents University (formerly the Medical College of Georgia) in Augusta, Georgia.
+Dr. Chappuis has served numerous hospitals in the role of secretary of the medical staff, chief of surgery, chairman-elect department of surgery, editorial board Medical Association of Atlanta, chief of orthopedic surgery, and head of orthopedic department.
+He is licensed to practice medicine in the states of Georgia, Florida, and Tennessee.

 Dr. Chappuis has been published extensively including The Spine Journal August 2001 and July 2009, the Journal of Spinal Disorders July 2007, The Physician and Sports Medicine April 1996, Rehab Management February/March 1996, and Spine May 1993.
 Currently accepted for publication by Jackson KL, Freedman BA, Rinkus K, Basra S, Hamilton M, and Chappuis JL, “Anterior Lumbar Interbody Fusion: 2 Year Results with a Modular Interbody Device”, in the Journal of Spinal Disorders and Techniques and The Spine Journal.

 Involved extensively in research, Dr. Chappuis was the principal investigator for “Multicenter Clinical Investigation of the Simmons (Spinal) Plating System for Pedicel Screw Applications” (1992-1994).